How to Install OXID eShop with Apache on Ubuntu Linux

 Install MariaDB Database Server

 OXID eShop also requires a database server to store its content.
 MariaDB is a great place to start if you want a genuinely open-source database server.
-To install MariaDB run the commands below:
+To install MariaDB, run the commands below:

 sudo apt-get install mariadb-server mariadb-client

-After installing MariaDB, the commands below can stop, start and enable the MariaDB service to start up when the server boots.
+After installing MariaDB, the commands below can stop and start the service and enable it to start when the server boots.

 Run these on Ubuntu 16.04 LTS